Soursop

 Perennial

 Soursop is a small tropical tree grown for enormous spiny green fruit with cottony white pulp — sweet-acid, divisive, and famous on the internet for all the wrong health claims.
-Ignore the miracle-cure spam: it is a legit backyard fruit in frost-free Florida if you give it humidity, drainage, and patience while young. ☀️💧 Sun and Water: - Full sun to light afternoon shade once established; young trees appreciate some shade. - Deep, regular water in heat; hates standing water — mound or sandy loam helps during subtropical and tropical Americas wet seasons. ✂️ Propagation: - Seeds: fresh seeds germinate in a few weeks; seedlings vary in fruit quality. - Grafting: commercial types are grafted or air-layered onto seedling rootstock for known fruit. subtropical and tropical Americas: marginal — protect from freezes; 9b pockets may trial with heavy microclimate; true reliability starts around Orlando south and coasts.
+Ignore the miracle-cure spam: it is a legit backyard fruit in frost-free Florida if you give it humidity, drainage, and patience while young.
+Full sun to light afternoon shade once established; young trees appreciate some shade.
+Deep, regular water in heat; hates standing water — mound or sandy loam helps during subtropical and tropical Americas wet seasons.
+Seeds: fresh seeds germinate in a few weeks; seedlings vary in fruit quality.
+Grafting: commercial types are grafted or air-layered onto seedling rootstock for known fruit. subtropical and tropical Americas: marginal — protect from freezes; 9b pockets may trial with heavy microclimate; true reliability starts around Orlando south and coasts.
+Soursop: pick when color, aroma, and a gentle yield to pressure agree for that species -- impatient fruit keeps starch, latex, or both.
+Clip clusters with clean tools; shallow trays beat deep piles that bruise the optimistic bottom layer.
+Rain splits thin skins -- pick before monsoon weeks if weather apps cooperate.

 Good Neighbors